alaukiknpant/FacebookInfer/README.md

 #### <ins> Solution

-We offer two ways to fix the problem.
+We offer two ways to fix the data race described above.

+- Solution 1:

 The first solution is implemented as follows:

 ```java
 @Override